 Because you’ll most likely always have as many patients as you’re allowed to take, it is crucial to learn how to manage your time, delegate to your assistive personnel (page 85), and prioritize your efforts (page 99).

-Towards the end of the shift (a mere 11 hours later…) you start to consider concerns for night shift (or the next shift) and make sure all routine needs for the physician have been addressed.
+Towards the end of the shift (a mere 11 hours later…), you will start to consider concerns for the night shift (or the next shift) and make sure all routine needs for the physician have been addressed.

 The end of the shift includes ensuring all tasks and required documentation were completed.
 This includes care plan documentation, education, and incident reports if they were necessary.
 Nurses must document how they educated their patients and how they furthered (or attempted to further) the patient’s plan of care safely towards discharge.

 You also begin getting ready for the report.
 Now that your shift is coming to a close you will provide a concise, yet informative, report to the oncoming nurses caring for your patients.